GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 !!! warning " Work In Progress"

-    - The page will be heavily updated over the coming days with match details.
-For now we have included the most critical information to know upfront.
+    - The page will be heavily updated over the coming days with more details.
+    - For the next 24 hours we have included the most critical information to know upfront in the red box below.
-    - For the most up-to-date information and strategies visit the [Discord](https://discord.gg/PTBu6WgV) and go to the the Forums - Battlefront of Heroes - Season 1 channel.
+    - Visit the [Discord](https://discord.gg/PTBu6WgV) and go to the the Forums - Battlefront of Heroes - Season 1 channel for the most up-to-date information and strategies.

 !!! danger "Critical Information"